FreeCAD/FreeCAD-documentation/wiki/Compile_on_MinGW.md

 ### Build FreeCAD

-Make a directory for the build   * note this is typically not a subdirectory of the source directory (it is often useful to be able to delete either the source or the build directory independently).
+Make a directory for the build: note this is typically not a subdirectory of the source directory (it is often useful to be able to delete either the source or the build directory independently).